Bag of Attributes for Video Event Retrieval: Introduction

 To achieve such high-level representation for video event retrieval, we present the Bag-of-Attributes (BoA) model.
-The proposed model is based on a semantic feature space for representing video content, i.e., the attribute space.
-Such space can be created by training a classifier using a labeled dataset.
+The BoA model is based on a semantic feature space for representing video content, i.e., the attribute space, which can be understood as a high-level visual codebook.
+This space can be created by training a classifier using a labeled image dataset.
 Video contents can then be described by applying the learned classifier.
-The video vector contains the responses of the classifier, in which we have the activations of the semantic concepts that appears in the video.
+The video vector contains the responses of the classifier, in which we have the activations of the semantic concepts that appear in the video.
 Such representation is a high-level feature vector for the video.

-We validated the BoA model for video event retrieval using the EVVE dataset~\cite{CVPR_2013_REVAUD}.
-For obtaining the semantic feature space, we considered the use of OverFeat, a deep convolutional neural network pre-trained on 1000 object categories of ImageNet.
-The OverFeat model was used to classify each video frame and the probability scores were used as high-level feature vectors for the frames.
-The final video vector (the bag of attributes) was obtained by applying max pooling over the frame vectors.
-Results point that the BoA model outperform the baselines for video event retrieval.
+We validated the BoA model for video event retrieval using the EVVE dataset~\cite{CVPR_2013_Revaud}.
+For obtaining the semantic feature space, we used state-of-the-art convolutional neural networks (CNNs) pre-trained on 1000 object categories of ImageNet.
+These deep neural networks were used to classify each video frame and then different coding strategies were used to encode the probability distribution from the softmax layer as a high-level frame vector.
+Next, different pooling strategies were applied over the frame vectors, creating the final video vector (i.e., the bag of attributes).
+Results point that the BoA model can provide comparable or superior effectiveness to existing baselines for video event retrieval, with the advantage of BoA generating more compact feature vectors.

+The remainder of this paper is organized as follows.
+Section~\ref{sec:related} introduces some basic concepts and describes related work.
+Section~\ref{sec:boamodel} presents the BoA model and shows how to apply it for representing video data.
+Section~\ref{sec:results} reports the results of our experiments and compares our technique with other methods.
+Finally, we offer our conclusions and directions for future work in Section~\ref{sec:conclusions}.